meg-simula/meg-simula.github.io/index.md

 <h3 id="news">News and highlights (since Feb 4 2024)</h3>

 <p>2024-02-21: I will be speaking at the European Society for Mathematical and Theoretical Biology <a href="https://www.esmtb.org/event-5597467">online colloquium</a>.
-Thank you so very much to the organizers for the invitation -- my presentation on <a href="https://doi.org/10.5281/zenodo.10687990">Brains in motion: computational modelling of the brain's waterscape</a> is now available. </p>
+Thank you so very much to the organizers for the invitation -- my presentation on <a href="https://doi.org/10.5281/zenodo.10687990">Brains in motion: computational modelling of the brain's waterscape (Zenodo)</a> is now available. </p>

 <p>2024-02-12: Our K. G. Jebsen Center for Brain Fluid Research (<a href="https://stiftkgj.no/nyheter/nytt-k-g-jebsen-senter-for-hjernevaeskeforskning/">in Norwegian</a>, <a href="https://www.simula.no/about/news/new-jebsen-center-research-brain-fluids">in English</a>) has been selected for funding!
 This interdisciplinary research center will translate fundamental knowledge of brain fluids to clinical medicine targeting personalized theranostics for dementia and brain cancer. </p>